 No fee to apply for admission

 Proof that the phrase “Nothing good in life is free” is pure fallacy.
-Put that money toward toward your phone bill or a something much more fun than app fees.
+Put that money toward your phone bill or something much more fun than app fees.

 No supplemental essay required

 That’s us helping you find time to rewatch a few episodes of The Office for the 100th time—or is that just us?

 International (anyone who is not a citizen or permanent resident of the United States) first-year students interested in Denison must submit an application through the Common Application or the Coalition Application.
 Don’t fret, there is no difference in how we evaluate application types.